andyuk1986/jdg-quickstart/README.md

 System requirements
 -------------------

-All you need to build this project is Java 6.0 (Java SDK 1.6) or better, Maven 3.0 or better.
+All you need to build this project is Java 6.0 (Java SDK 1.6) or higher, Maven 3.0 or higher.

-The application this project produces is designed to be run on JBoss Enterprise Application Platform 6 or JBoss AS 7.
+The application, which this project produces, is designed to be run on JBoss Enterprise Application Platform 6 or JBoss AS 7.

 Configure Maven